WalterMaroney/Cosmos.Cms/README.md

 ## About Cosmos CMS

+This Readme describes the current status of this project, why it was started, and how you can join the team.
+Help us by giving us a "star" or "watch" this project.

 ### Status

 * Cosmos CMS began as a project within the [State of California's](https://www.ca.gov/) [California Department of Technology](https://cdt.ca.gov/), Office of Enterprise Technology from 2019 through 2021 and was built as a collaboration between it's DevOps and software engineering teams.

 * Starting in December of 2021 management at the Department of Technology decided to make this project open-source.
 * January 2022 this project officially "opened its doors" for business as an open-source project.
 * In January of 2022 [Tek Yantra](https://tekyantra.com/) offered to sponsor this project and become a contributor.
 Tek Yantra staff have been involved with this project from the begining.
+* Collaboration between this project and staff from the California Department of Technology continues.
 * Now the project is in a phase where we are trying to grow our developer and user community.

 ### Why a CMS